 2. Rocky II

-Yet, Rocky II picks up the story immediately after Creed wins the fight in a controversial split decision, as both fighters are taken to the same hospital, and he instantly forgets his promise to Rocky about a rematch, claiming that Rocky's hard-fought effort was a fluke.
+Yet, Rocky II picks up the story immediately after Creed wins the fight in a controversial split decision, with both fighters in the same hospital, and the champ instantly forgets his promise to Rocky about a rematch, claiming that Rocky's hard-fought effort was a fluke.

 Creed then challenges Rocky to a rematch, but 'The Italian Stallion' states that he has retired.